 We are raising awareness of lead risks, testing for lead in drinking water to identify potential lead sources, and taking action to address lead exposure.
 The results and actions taken will be shared with the public.

 Local public health agencies and counties can apply to administer this program for eligible schools and child care facilities within their jurisdictions.
 Schools and child care facilities that want their drinking water tested for lead, please contact

 Phase 1 applications will be available January, 2022.

 This phase involves implementing outreach and education on drinking water lead exposure and soliciting participation for lead testing from eligible schools and child care facilities.

-Phase 2 will involve developing facility-specific sampling plans, then sampling drinking water at the participating schools and child care facilities, submitting the samples for laboratory testing, and communicating test results to the public.
-Apply for the Phase 2 grant using this application checklist.
+This phase involves developing sampling plans for schools and child care facilities, sampling drinking water, submitting the samples for lead testing, and communicating results to the public.